 Here are six criteria to identify goal-supporting self-talk from The Psychology of Sales Call Reluctance by George W. Dudley and Shannon L. Goodson.

 1. Is it true?

 Who else would believe this statement?
 Can you find facts and statistics that support this statement?
-If you were to say this statement to a close friend or colleague, and they didn’t believe it, chances are you’re not using goal supporting self-talk.
+If you were to say this statement to a close friend or colleague, and they didn’t believe it, chances are you’re not using goal-supporting self-talk.

 2. Is it consistent?

 Is your self-talk aligned with your goals?
-Are you using positive language that pushes you towards making sales?
+Are you using positive language that pushes you toward making sales?
 Or is your language pulling your progress back further?
 When your self-talk is consistent with your goals, you’re positively programming your mindset, and that leads to more sales.

 3. Is it positive?